Stress is stalling your Weight Loss Goals

 If that is the case, then why is cortisol linked to stubborn belly fat and weight plateaus.

-Because cortisol is not the sole culprit to your belly fat, it’s part of the problem but can also be the solution.
+Because cortisol is not the sole culprit of your belly fat, it’s part of the problem but can also be the solution.

 Your stress is hindering your weight loss.

 Stress in life is unavoidable.
 Very few people live a stress-free life, yet some are stressed, and those who are stressed and overweight.
 What’s the difference?
-Have you factored the type of stress?
-Some people have acute stress from day today.
+Have you factored in the type of stress?
+Some people have acute stress from day to day.
 Others suffer from chronic stress.
 For example, you are riding a rollercoaster.
 The adrenaline spike releases cortisol and engages your “fight or flight” response.
-In this scenario, cortisol increases your blood sugar and gives you the temporary boost to give your muscles the energy needed to react.
+In this scenario, cortisol increases your blood sugar and gives you a temporary boost to give your muscles the energy needed to react.

-The association of cortisol and weight gain is the result of a chronically elevated cortisol level in your body, which can lead to the following side effects:
+The association between cortisol and weight gain is the result of a chronically elevated cortisol level in your body, which can lead to the following side effects:

 - Weight Gain